jfernandez7k/odin-landing-page/README.md

 # odin-landing-page
-Landing page that puts together the basics of HTML and CSS.
+Landing Page that puts together the basics of HTML and CSS.

+<a href="https://jfernandez7k.github.io/odin-landing-page/" target="_blank">See Landing Page</a>